PsyberAttack/COVID-Data/UK/MSOAs/README.md

 ### Files:

+The data is provided in both timeseries and total form.

 **England-MSOA-Cases-Deaths.csv** contains the latest total cases and deaths data.

 **England-MSOA-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and case by week.